suborbital/docs/website/docs/e2-core/get-started.md

       --update-templates   update with the newest runnable templates
 ```

-## Build a Runnable
+## Build an SE2 module

-**It is recommended that Docker be installed to build Wasm Runnables.
+**It is recommended that Docker be installed to build Wasm SE2 modules.
 See below if you do not have Docker installed.**

-To build your Runnable into a Wasm module for Reactr or Atmo, use the build command:
+To build your SE2 module into a Wasm module for E2 Core, use the build command:

 ```console
 > subo build .
 ```

-If the current working directory is a Runnable, subo will build it.
+If the current working directory is a SE2 module, subo will build it.
 If the current directory contains many runnables, subo will build them all.
-Any directory with a `.runnable.yaml` file is considered a Runnable and will be built.
-Building Runnables is not fully tested on Windows.
+Any directory with a `.runnable.yaml` file is considered a SE2 module and will be built.
+Building SE2 modules is not fully tested on Windows.

 ### Bundles

-By default, subo will write all of the Runnables in the current directory into a Bundle.
-Atmo uses Runnable Bundles to help you build powerful web services by composing Runnables declaratively.
+By default, subo will write all of the SE2 modules in the current directory into a Bundle.
+E2 Core uses SE2 module Bundles to help you build powerful web services by composing SE2 modules declaratively.
 If you want to skip bundling, you can pass `--no-bundle` to `subo build`

 The full options for `build` are: